Film Set Decorator

 Who would I contact to see if Set company would be interested in fabric material that the airlines no longer have use for.

-Asked by Debra about 11 years ago
+Asked by Debra over 12 years ago

 I am sure a place like Omega Cinema Props in Hollywood would be very interested in fabric.
 They have a fantastic drapery dept and often make custom upholstered items for period piece films and television shows.